Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 plt.grid(True) #add a grid
 plt.show() #print the graph
 ```
-### October 26, 2024
+#### October 26, 2024
-#### Genre and Music Characteristics
 - I started doing the Correlation of Danceability and Energy, and Valence and Acousticness
 - The Code for the Danceabilit and Energy
 ```
 plt.figure(figsize=(20,10))#Adjust the size of the graph sns.scatterplot(x='energy_%',y='danceability_%', data = spot_data, marker = 'o') #Generate a Line graph with the month on the x-axis